BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 • Normally more expensive rates

-1. Development entry
+1. Development Entry (Planning Bridging)

-2. Development exit
+2. Development Exit

 If a homeowner is considering upgrading or downsizing and have a large amount of equity in their home, a Bridging Loan enables them to borrow to buy a new property, before selling their existing one.
 When someone looking for a new home genuinely thinks they have found ‘the one’, they don't want to miss out, and the set-up fees and interest are worthwhile in the long-term if it means securing that once in a lifetime property.

-4. As a second charge to fund other assets
+As a second charge to fund other assets

 Second charge Bridging Loans are a great way to access equity in a property without having to fully replace the first charge.
 This can be particularly useful for someone looking to pay a deposit for a new development site funded by equity in lieu of cash.

-5. To secure finance against mixed asset types
+To secure finance against mixed asset types

 Most lenders will have an asset type they prefer, be it residential, BTL or commercial.
 Securing a Bridging Loan for a development with mixed assets can be complicated if you start involving multiple lenders with multiple rates, and it just takes one to derail the entire deal.
 Even larger lenders who can finance different asset types will split the loans across different departments, making communication slow and the process disjointed.
 With the right contacts however, it is possible to secure one loan against multiple and mixed asset types.

-6. For people who are asset rich but cash poor
+For people who are asset rich but cash poor

-7. To purchase property on auction
+To purchase property at auction

-8. To resolve short-term illiquidity
+To resolve short-term illiquidity

 Anyone can face short-term liquidity issues and for anyone waiting on a property, business or other asset to sell, a Bridging Loan can help provide a solution quickly.
 With a clearly defined exit strategy, i.e. the asset is being sold and contracts have been exchanged, although completion could still be months or weeks away, a lender will normally provide a better rate as they are confident the loan can be redeemed.